 6: This is our day to enjoy the beautiful Glacier National Park.
 Going-To-The-Sun Road, acclaimed as one of the outstanding scenic roadways of the world, traverses the width of the park.
 The 52-mile route affords magnificent views of some of Glacier National Park’s loveliest scenery.
 After our wonderful day in the park, we travel back to Kalispell for the night.

 7: As we leave Kalispell this morning, we follow the shoreline of Flathead Lake on our way to Missoula.
 We visit the Smokejumpers Base Aerial Fire Depot, where displays include dioramas, historical photographs, and artifacts relating to the history of firefighting in the forest service.
 Smokejumpers offer firsthand accounts of firefighting and smokejumping.
-We travel to Clarkston, WA, for the next two nights.
+We travel to Clarkston, ID, for the next two nights.

 8: Our adventure today takes us on a jet boat excursion through Hells Canyon—North America’s deepest river gorge, carved out by the Snake River.
 Cruising up the Snake River, we are surrounded by awe-inspiring natural beauty.
 The breathtaking thrill of our adventure combines with the magnificent landscape and delightful climate to make our trip an unforgettable river experience.
 Breakfast and lunch are included today.

-9: Today we travel to Spaulding to visit one of the sites in the Nez Perce National Historical Park, which reflects the history and culture of the Nez Perce Indians.
+9: Today we travel to Spaulding to visit one of the sites in the Nez Perce National Historical Park, which reflects the history and culture of the Nez Perce people.
 We travel south to Boise for the night.

 10: Before leaving Boise we make a brief stop at the Idaho State Capitol.
 We continue south and east traveling into Utah to visit the Golden Spike National Historic Site.
 This marks the place where the Union Pacific and Central Pacific rails met to form the nation’s first transcontinental railroad in 1869.
 A golden spike was the last one driven to make this connection.
 Night in Layton, UT.